 Funding Opportunity: Emerging Technologies Core Funding

-Related Projects: EnergyPlus, OpenStudio, Open Building Control, Data Center Toolkit
+Related Projects: EnergyPlus, OpenStudio, Open Building Control, Data Center Toolkit, BOpTest, URBANopt

-To address these limitations while opening up BEM to new applications, BTO is building a next-generation engine with the internal name Spawn-of-EnergyPlus (Spawn).
-The intent is for Spawn and EnergyPlus to live side-by-side, with the OpenStudio software development kit providing access to both and insulating users and client vendors from implementation differences.
+Spawn-of-EnergyPlus (Spawn) is a next-generation engine intended to bridges the worlds of BEM and control workflows.
+The intent is for Spawn and EnergyPlus to live side-by-side, with the OpenStudio software development kit providing access to both and, to the extent possible, insulating users and client vendors from implementation differences.

-Modelica was developed primarily by the automotive and aerospace industries, but it is making headway in the buildings space where it is especially suitable to modeling HVAC systems and building controls.
-Since 2012, BTO has supported the development of the Modelica Buildings Library.
+The use of the Modelica language separates domain-specific model development from domain-agnostic model compilation and numerical solution, allowing the project to leverage these overlapping but largely separate areas of expertise.
+Since 2012, BTO has supported the development of the Modelica Buildings Library, an international effort aimed at creating modular models of building components and physical phenomena.
 Library development significantly advanced through the International Energy Agency (IEA) Annex 60 “New generation computational tools for building and community energy systems based on the Modelica and Functional Mockup Interface standards”.
 Development coordination has now transitioned to the International Building Performance Simulation Association (IBPSA) where 20 organizations contribute to IBPSA Project 1 “BIM/GIS and Modelica Framework for building and community energy system design and operation”.

 The Modelica Buildings Library provides the domain-specific content for Spawn.
 BTO is working with commercial partners to provide domain-agnostic pieces like a Modelica translator and a simulation manager.
 As of spring 2018, BTO has an "alpha" prototype of a Spawn executable which combines EnergyPlus, Modelica Buildings Library components, the JModelica compiler, the g++ C++ compiler and the pyFMI simulator and can simulate simple buildings.
 A beta system is expected sometime in 2020 or 2021.

-- More broadly, the use of standards provides a stable platform for buildings industry investment, and allows it to leverage technologies, tools, and investments from other related domains.
+The use of the Modelica and FMI standards provides a stable platform for buildings industry investment, and allows it to leverage technologies, tools, and investments from other related domains.

 - Wangda Zuo, Michael Wetter, Wei Tian, Dan Li, Mingang Jin and Qingyan Chen.
 Coupling indoor airflow, HVAC, control and building envelope heat transfer in the Modelica Buildings library.
 Journal of Building Performance Simulation, 9(4), p.
 366-381, 2016.